GunFightingYeti/GunFightingYeti.github.io/Assignment11/README.md

 Image
 ![alt text](./app/public/assets/images/survey.png "Answer ten questions")

 #### Now, the part for which you've been waiting.
 Choose answers to these ten questions and you will be compared, scrutinized and judged as a person to find out which Guardian you are most like.
-(You're information will also be saved to be used for future hero needs)
+(Your information will also be saved and used for future hero needs)

 ### Receive the knowledge!